cdstanford/gid/README.md

 docker run -it gid
 ```
 This should bring you into an Ubuntu shell to continue the remainder of the instructions.
 You can quit the shell (and exit the container) with ctrl-D (or cmd-D on mac).
 Outside of this shell, you can see all (past and currently running) containers with `docker ps -a`.

+### Alternative to Docker

+As an alternative to Docker, if you prefer, you can also run the code natively as long as you have a working installation of Rust (and Cargo).
+To install Rust on Mac or Linux, run `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` or follow the instructions [here](https://www.rust-lang.org/tools/install).
+You will also need `git` and `time` for a few of the commands below.
+Then run `git clone https://github.com/cdstanford/gid` to get the code.

 ## Quick-Start Guide (smoke-test phase)